atlas-engineer/nyxt/.github/ISSUE_TEMPLATE/bug_report.md

 - Next version (from =M-x next-version= or =next --version=):
 - How you installed Next (Guix pack, package manager, build from source):
 - Lisp implementation/version (if built from source):
-- WebKitGTK | QtWebEngine version:
+- WebKitGTK+ | QtWebEngine version:

+About the WebKitGTK+ version:  it's _not_ 4.0, current version as of March 2020 is 2.28.

+**Output when started from a shell**